 - a.
 Background Check: Vendor shall ensure its employees, agents, and contractors working directly with School students complete a criminal background check through the Department of Justice ("DOJ") in accordance with Education Code section 45125.1.
 Vendor certifies to School that no one working on behalf of Vendor (e.g., Vendor employees, agents, or contractors) working with School students have been convicted or have pending charges of a violent or serious felony as defined in Penal Code sections 667.5(c) and 1192.7(c).
 The cost of the background check is the Vendor's responsibility. - b.
 First Aid & CPR Certification: Upon School's request, Vendor shall ensure its employees, agents, or contractors obtain First-Aid and CPR Certification.
 Vendors shall implement safety policies and procedures related to emergency response and accident reporting reasonable for the Services. - c.
 Supervision: Vendor is responsible for supervising and ensuring students have a safe environment from the time they are dropped off to receive Services and until the responsible party picks them up.
 Students may not be left unattended during Vendor's provision of Services.
 Students shall not interact in one-on-one settings with Vendor (or its employees) without the School's express written permission.
 Vendor may not transport students without School's express written permission. - d.
 Student Discipline: Vendor acknowledges that School is responsible for managing and overseeing the education program, which incorporates the Vendor's enrichment services.
 Vendor must immediately notify School when students act inappropriately and may require discipline.
 School is responsible for issuing discipline to students.
 If Vendor wishes to remove a participant from their Services, the Vendor shall notify School and the parties will discuss appropriate measures. - e.
 Reporting Bullying and Harassment Incidents to School: To the fullest extent allowed by law, Vendor shall immediately notify School if it becomes aware of any incident of bullying, discrimination, harassment, or sexual harassment at Vendor's place of business, during Vendor's provision of Services, or otherwise involving School students, Vendor, or Vendor's employees, contractors, or agents in any way.
 If Vendor learns a student may pose a health or safety threat to himself/herself or to other individuals, Vendor must immediately notify the School. - f.
 Training: Vendor shall ensure its employees, contractors, or agents who interact with School students participate in sexual harassment prevention training before providing Services under this Agreement.
 Upon School's request, Vendor shall provide proof of compliance with this training requirement. - g.
 COVID-19: Vendor certifies they will remain in compliance with local, county, and state laws and regulations concerning health safety and reducing the spread of COVID-19.
-Vendor will implement and visibly post the 5 strategies that reduce the spread of COVID-19 at their service facility to include staying at home when appropriate, practicing good hand by giene and respiratory etiquette, using masks when feasible, having adequate supplies (includes soap, water, hand sanitizer, paper towels, disinfectant wipes and sprays, masks, and no touch trash cans), and posting signs and safety messaging in highly visible locations.
+Vendor will implement and visibly post the 5 strategies that reduce the spread of COVID-19 at their service facility to include staying at home when appropriate, practicing good hand given by given and the staying at home when appropriate and the staying at home and the staying at home when appropriate and the staying at home and the staying at ho and respiratory etiquette, using masks when feasible, having adequate supplies (includes soap, water, hand sanitizer, paper towels, disinfectant wipes and sprays, masks, and no-touch trash cans), and posting signs and safety messaging in highly visible locations.